mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

-* New paper accepted on community confouding:
+* New paper on community confouding:

 Van Ee, J.J., J.S.
 Ivan, and M.B.
 Hooten.
-(In Press).
+(2022).
 Community confounding in joint species distribution models.
-Scientific Reports.
+Scientific Reports, 12: 12235.

 * New paper on inverse reinforcement learning for animal movement: